harleydutton/Tabula-Rasa/tabula-rasa.md

 Flavor is a word or short phrase describing your character.
 While you could say your character has clothes and the ability to speak lets not worry about that and instead focus on the things that spice your character up!
 Flavor can include knowledge, possessions, physique, and even social position.
 Most flavor costs one CP at character creation or one hook for those which are particularly powerful.
 More flavor can be obtained or inflicted later on in the game.

 ### Hooks and Boons
 Character hooks, or hooks for short, are a way to get boons and give the storyteller a way to pull you further into the story.
 A hook is anything that allows the storyteller to motivate your character specifically.
 A hook can be a love interest, an enemy, a debt, a cause, a disability, and much more.
 Boons, on the other hand, are rewards that are unobtainable except through hooks and roleplaying.
 Both hooks and boons can be anything but usually end up being flavor.
-The storyteller must agree to grant you the boon you want or a generic boon for the hook you are offering; be reasonable.
-Speaking of generic boons, boons can be saved and used later.
-Generic boons can be converted to major purchases.
+The storyteller must agree to grant you the boon you want or either of the `boon` and `major purchase` flavors for the hook you are offering; be reasonable.
+The flavors `boon` and `major purchase` are equal in value and can be converted.
+Speak with your storyteller to trade these flavors for boons or things from the major purchase column of the setting's store.

 ### Skills
 Skills are the most mechanical part of a character.
 They allow your character to make actions by rolling checks.
 Skills have levels and are usually self-descriptively named though there is space for skill descriptions on the character sheet.
 You can purchase skills with CP at character creation and level them up later using CP.